bokeh/bokeh/sphinx/source/docs/user_guide/quickstart.rst

 1. Prepare some data (in this case plain python lists).
-2. Tell Bokeh where to generate output (in this case using |output_file|, with ``"lines.html"`` as the filename to save as).
+2. Tell Bokeh where to generate output (in this case using |output_file|, with the filename ``"lines.html"``).
 3. Call |figure| to create a plot with some overall options like title, tools and axes labels.
 4. Add renderers (in this case, |Figure.line|) for our data, with visual customizations like colors, legends and widths to the plot.
 5. Ask Bokeh to |show| or |save| the results.

-Steps three and four can be repeated to create more than one plot.
-See some examples of this below.
+Steps three and four can be repeated to create more than one plot, as shown in some of the examples below.

-The |bokeh.plotting| interface is also quite handy if we need to customize the output a bit more by adding more data series, glyphs, logarithmic axis, etc. It's also possible to easily combine multiple glyphs together on one plot as shown below:
+The |bokeh.plotting| interface is also quite handy if we need to customize the output a bit more by adding more data series, glyphs, logarithmic axis, and so on.
+It's also possible to easily combine multiple glyphs together on one plot as shown below:

 .. bokeh-plot::